thayumaanavan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ```
 gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)
 ```
-* Histogram equalzation: The contrast of the image is enhanced obtaining a more uniform histogram.
+* Histogram equalization: The contrast of the image is enhanced obtaining a more uniform histogram.
 ```
 gray_equalized = cv2.equalizeHist(gray)
 ```